 1312 Work Program-FY 2023 Schedule of Activities & Work Products Description Completion Date 1.1 Implement the Long-Range Land Use Transportation Plan for Appleton (Fox Cities) and Oshkosh MPOs and develop annual action plans.
 Ongoing 1.2 Staff to participate in initiatives that enhance our equity and diversity work based on our Title VI plan.
 This includes but isn't limited to Fox Valley THRIVES, Latinofest, Hispanic Interagency, Casa Hispania, Transportation Equity Caucus, the Multicultural Communications Committee, etc. Ongoing 1.3 Staff will develop GIS data sets for the performance measures and targets along with developing infographics to make the performance measures easy to understand, including updating the data in the State of System reports for the Appleton and Oshkosh MPOs.
+Ongoing

-Ongoing 1.4 Staff will continue to work with public health organizations at the local, state, and federal level to evaluate public health in transportation Ongoing projects and possibly looking at health impact assessments for transportation projects.
-1.5 Work with staff to update the Title VI Plan and continue to monitor January and evaluate the plan.
-October 2023 1.6 Continue to identify and develop health and transportation data sets Ongoing and conduct data analysis on the functional classification network.
-Enhance the GIS-based environmental justice and equity analyses for the functional classification network to help inform the planning processes.
-1.7 Maintain and update, as needed, the Transportation ArcGIS Hub to January - add the Long-Range Transportation/Land Use Plan and enhance the December 2023 online mapping application through using tools like ESRI and by using social pin point software.
+1.4 Staff will continue to work with public health organizations at the local, Ongoing state, and federal level to evaluate public health in transportation projects and possibly looking at health impact assessments for transportation projects.
+1.5 Work with staff to update the Title VI Plan and continue to monitor and January October evaluate the plan.
+2023 1.6 Continue to identify and develop health and transportation data sets and Ongoing conduct data analysis on the functional classification network.
+Enhance the GIS- based environmental justice and equity analyses for the functional classification network to help inform the planning processes.
+1.7 Maintain and update, as needed, the Transportation ArcGIS Hub to add the January - Long-Range Transportation/Land Use Plan and enhance the online mapping December 2023 application through using tools like ESRI and by using social pin point software.
 1.8 Participate in and attend Traffic Safety Commission meetings within Ongoing Calumet, Outagamie, and Winnebago counties.
-1.9 Update the existing and future land use GIS data and conduct an Ongoing analysis regarding the transit oriented and affordable housing and workforce housing.
+1.9 Update the existing and future land use GIS data and conduct an analysis Ongoing regarding the transit oriented and affordable housing and workforce housing.
 1.10 Collaborate with economic development organizations businesses Ongoing regarding transportation needs.
-1.11 Work with WisDOT on development of statewide transportation Ongoing plans, including Wisconsin Rail Plan 2050, Wisconsin State Freight Plan, Active Transportation Plan 2050 and potential planning efforts such as Transportation Demand Management (TDM).
+1.11 Work with WisDOT on development of statewide transportation plans, Ongoing including Wisconsin Rail Plan 2050, Wisconsin State Freight Plan, Active Transportation Plan 2050 and potential planning efforts such as Transportation Demand Management (TDM).
 1.12 Implement actions identified the Equity in Community Engagement Ongoing Toolkit and Guidebook and incorporate best practices into current and future planning efforts.
-1.13 Update the Appleton (Fox Cities) and Oshkosh Metropolitan January - Planning Area boundaries with the 2020 U.S. Census Data.
-December 2023 1.14 Work with WisDOT staff to update the functional classification January - system for the Appleton (Fox Cities) and Oshkosh MPO.
-December 2023 1.15 Update the Public Participation Plan for the Appleton (Fox Cities) January - and Oshkosh MPOs.
-October 2023 1.16 Conduct an inventory and analysis of residential infill and January - redevelopment opportunities as they relate to transportation infrastructure December 2023 in the Appleton (Fox Cities) and Oshkosh MPOs
+1.13 Update the Appleton (Fox Cities) and Oshkosh Metropolitan Planning Area January - boundaries with the 2020 U.S. Census Data.
+December 2023 1.14 Work with WisDOT staff to update the functional classification system for January - the Appleton (Fox Cities) and Oshkosh MPO.
+December 2023 1.15 Update the Public Participation Plan for the Appleton (Fox Cities) and January - October Oshkosh MPOs.
+2023 1.16 Conduct an inventory and analysis of residential infill and redevelopment January - opportunities as they relate to transportation infrastructure in the Appleton , December 2023 (Fox Cities) and Oshkosh MPOs